Enrico101/final_version_camagru/README.md

 │   ├── stickers_1.png
 │   ├── stickers_2.png
 │   └── stickers_3.png
-├── README.md                                                      # All the code after this README.md file are the php files ├── author
+├── README.md                                                      # All the files after this README.md file are the php files
+├── author
 ├── Auth.php
 ├── check.php